Kgray44/DIY_Arduino_E-Scooter/README.md

 The diy_e-scooter_cloud_v3 includes better motor control, and the option to set the voltage conversion to on or off.

 The diy_e-scooter_cloud_v4 includes some better additions to the WiFi (although I am not completely finished), and a better throttle control!
 The starting screen now displays WiFi info.

+The diy_e-scooter_cloud_v5 includes the capability of adding a current sensor, along with separating the WiFi related code from the main code, and placing it in a seperate code tab!

 # Updates
 There will be more updates coming after further testing!
 This is only the first version.